Fields of Dreams - Rural Potential in Farm Buildings Offers More Opportunities for Diversification

 However, if that field contains a barn, those dreams could become reality.
 Thanks to the General Permitted Development Order (Class Q), some agricultural buildings may become homes without full planning permission.
 Should these meet permitted development criteria, the planning authority will grant a prior approval.

-Recent changes to Class Q and Class R rights have created development opportunities for rural landowners – enabling residential conversions and commercial uses that add value to existing buildings without breaking new ground.
+The 2024 reforms to Class Q and Class R rights have created development opportunities for rural landowners – enabling residential conversions and commercial uses that add value to existing buildings without breaking new ground.

 Conversions through Class Q